Last winter Tom and I camped on a gray whale birthing lagoon, and went gray whale watching in Baja Mexico.

 There are a few lagoons where you can go whale watching in Baja.
 These include: San Ignacio Lagoon, Magdalena Bay, and the lagoon we visited, Ojo de Liebre.
 Based on our conversations with fellow travelers, Ojo de Liebre seems to be the best place for whale watching in Baja, but I have no doubt all three lagoons offer a lovely experience.

-We consulted this book for information on this, and TONS of other, Baja excursions.
+We consulted this book for information gray whale watching, and also for many of our other Baja adventures.
 We absolutely feel it is a must-have text while traveling the Baja peninsula.